ssbc/ssb-index-feeds-spec/README.md

 An auditor verifies an index by being in possesion of the same mesages and verifies that no messages are left out and that the index is not growing stale.
+Anyone can be an auditor, trust is assigned to auditors as described in the next section.
+This should keep bad auditors out of the system.

 After verifying an index feed, a message is posted on the audit feed:

 ```
 {